About Us

 • We provide learning opportunities through webinars and other presentations on important issues in our communities.

-• We identify community needs and run short-term drives to meet those needs, such as new winter coats for kids, water for COVID-19 vaccine equity clinics, and books for children who don’t have enough access to reading materials at home.
+• We identify community needs and run short-term drives to meet those needs, such as new winter coats for kids, emergency help for fire victims, and books for children who don’t have enough access to reading materials at home.

 We want to go where the needs are and find partners who want to collaborate with us on meeting those needs.